shwanpla/ME-405-Term-Project/docs/analysis.rst

 Tuning workflow and physical validation
 ---------------------------------------

 At this phase of the term, most iteration time was spent converting these computations into reliable physical performance.
-We tuned :math:`K_p` and :math:`K_i` for stable speed tracking, then tuned :math:`K_\ell` and :math:`K_{\ell i}` so the robot continuously re centered on the tape without oscillation, overshoot, or drift.
+We tuned :math:`K_p` and :math:`K_i` for stable speed tracking, then tuned :math:`K_\ell` and :math:`K_{\ell i}` so the robot continuously recentered on the tape without oscillation, overshoot, or drift.
 Each trial around the black circle was evaluated using the telemetry stream and direct observation.
 We looked for the same signatures in the data every run: bounded line error, stable encoder speed, limited saturation time, and consistent centroid convergence after disturbances.
 Once the robot could follow the circle repeatedly, we had a validated sensing and control foundation that supported the later navigation logic used on the obstacle course.

 .. image:: /images/team_line_follow_tuning.png
    :width: 900px